kontena/kontena/docs/getting-started/quick-start.md

 By default, user authentication is made against Kontena's public authentication service.
 It is also possible for you to host your own authentication service.
 In this case, the registration is optional.

-## Provision Kontena Infrastructure
+## Install Kontena Master and Nodes

-If you don't have existing Kontena infrastructure in place, you'll need to provision your own.
+If you don't have existing Kontena infrastructure in place, you'll need to install your own.
 Kontena may be installed on any cloud platform.
+You'll need Kontena Master and a number of Kontena Nodes to run the containerized workloads.

+### Install Kontena Master

+TODO: Kontena Master installation instructions

+### Install Kontena Nodes

-The easiest way to provision your infrastructure can be done through Kontena CLI.
+The easiest way to provision Kontena Nodes is to use built-in node provision feature of Kontena CLI.
 Alternatively, you can use [Docker Machine](https://docs.docker.com/machine/) or manual install methods.
 See the instructions below.

 * [Installing with Kontena CLI]()
 * [Installing with Docker Machine]()